Penal Code 288.2 PC - Sending Harmful Matter to Seduce a Minor

 What Are the Defenses for PC 288.2?

-We can get a forensic expert to look at the evidence the prosecutors are claiming they have, and then we'll discuss the best solution moving forward.
+If necessary, we can get a forensic expert to look at the evidence the prosecutors claim they have, and then we'll discuss the best solution moving forward.